About Me

 I was educated as an advertising copywriter, at the renowned Central St Martin’s School of Art in London, and went straight into one of London’s big ad agencies.

-Inevitably though, in the end I returned to what I’d been trained to do.
+Inevitably, in the end I returned to what I’d been trained to do.

 Kirkus Review